PART 1480 - ACQUISITIONS UNDER THE BUY INDIAN ACT

 (3) During the full term of the contract.

-(d) If, after award, a contractor no longer meets the eligibility requirements in paragraph (b) of this section, the contractor must provide immediate, written notification to the CO.
+(d) If, after award, a contractor no longer meets the eligibility requirements as it has certified and as set forth in this section, then the contractor must provide the CO with written notification within 3 days of its failure to comply with the eligibility requirements.
 The notification must include:

 (1) Full disclosure of circumstances causing the contractor to lose eligibility status; and